Babailan/TMD-API/README.md

+### Always provide your own API KEY

+To register for an API key, click the [HERE](https://www.themoviedb.org/settings/api). from within your account settings page.

 ### Introduction

 Welcome to version 3 of The Movie Database (TMDB) API.
 Below you will find a current list of the available methods on our movie, tv, actor and image API.
-If you need help or support, please head over to there [API SUPPORT FORUM](https://www.themoviedb.org/talk/category/5047958519c29526b50017d6) .
+If you need help or support, please head over to there [API SUPPORT FORUM](https://www.themoviedb.org/talk/category/5047958519c29526b50017d6).

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).